KushagraKha/goose/README.md

 ```

 ### Getting Started
-Clone the repository.
-Ensure Python is installed on your system.
-Add goose to your environment variables to use it globally.
+goose comes with the executable and an installer for Windows.
+Simply run the Installer as admin and then restart your computer to be able to use it through the command line.
+Alternatively, you can try to compile locally using the goose.py file.